Automorphism groups of edge-transitive maps: Edge-transitive maps

-Part (c) of the following lemma shows that class~$2$ can also play a similar role.
+Part (c) of the following lemma shows that class~$2$ can also play a similar role to that played by classes~$1$ and $2^P{\rm ex}$ in Lemma~\ref{regmapslemma}.
 An element $x$ of a group $A$ is {\em strongly real\/} if $x^i=x^{-1}$ for some involution $i\in A$, or equivalently, if $x$ is a product of at most two involutions in $A$.

 \begin{lemma} If a group $A$ is generated by involutions $a, b$ and $c$, where $ab$, $ac$ and $bc$ do not all have the same order, then $A\in\G(2)$.
 2pt {\rm(b)} If a group $A$ is generated by elements $a, b$ and $c$ satisfying $abc=1$, where $a$ is an involution, $b$ is a product of two involutions, and no automorphism of $A$ inverts $c$, then $A\in\G(2)$.
 2pt {\rm(c)} If $A\in\G(2)$ then $A\in\G(T)$ for each class $T=2^{\sigma}$, $3$ or $4^{\sigma}$. \end{lemma}